 What are the most popular cheeses for cheese cakes?

 Cheddar is a general crowd pleaser and makes a good solid base for your cake.
 I’d personally recommend a base of Lincolnshire Poacher - our Poacher is a vintage variety, matured for 18-22 months with a distinctive fruity and nutty taste and a clean sweet finish.
 It also has a beautiful speckled rind which makes for an attractive cake.
-Cornish Yarg is another visually appealing cheese; hand painted with nettle leaves in a concentric circle pattern and with a completely edible rind.
+A Quickes Cheddar Truckle is another visually appealing cheese - we've used this as a base for our new Cheese Cake for Thirty Guests.

 Finally, for a soft cheese, I like adding Rollright to cakes – an artisan, washed rind cheese with a semi-soft, buttery texture & a blushing orange rind - savoury and rich in flavour.
 Heart shaped cheeses can be a cute addition to the top of your cake, a Coeur De Neufchatel is a soft, brie style, French, heart-shaped cheese.

 When should I order my cheese wedding cake for the cheese to be in perfect condition?

 You can order your cheese wedding cake as far as a year in advance and relax that it’s ticked off your wedding check list.
 We would recommend that the latest delivery date you should select is 2 working days before your wedding, just in case there is any unforeseen issue with the courier service.
 The parcel will need to be opened and the cheese kept refrigerated.

 We like to ask for a minimum or 2 weeks before the event so that we can guarantee we have all the cheeses in stock.
 You can select your exact delivery date for your cheese cake when you place your order online and in-store.

 Do I need to place anything between the cheese wedding cake tiers?